How Does License Plate Recognition Work?

 For your business, owning an individually tailored ALPR solution means the injection of technology in traditional approaches.
 The tech-based approach can grant you advanced data processing capabilities, methods to optimize routine tasks, and state-of-the-art tools to expedite output and add value to workflows.

-So, how does license plate recognition work?
+So, how does license plate recognition technology work?
 Read on to learn how it goes and where to apply custom ALPR solutions for better returns.

 ALPR Rests on Hardware and Software Components